When will we see 5G?

 When it comes to fixed 5G service, it’s going to be a little bit longer.
 Trade publication SDX Central reports AT&T will roll out fixed LTE service in late 2019 over the Citizens Broadband Radio Service (CBRS) spectrum and eventually migrate to 5G service.

 America’s Un-Carrier is taking a more measured approach.
-Instead of racing to be first out of the gate, T-Mobile wants to provide more reliable service with more coverage area.
+Instead of racing to be first out of the gate, T-Mobile wants to provide a more reliable service with more coverage area.
 In early 2018, T-Mobile announced it was building out its 5G network in 30 cities.
-Expect to see T-Mobile 5G in New York, Los Angeles, Dallas, and Las Vegas in early 2019.
+Expect to see T-Mobile 5G in 30 cities, including New York, Los Angeles, Dallas, and Las Vegas in late 2019.
 The carrier plans to offer 5G nationwide by 2020.

 T-Mobile’s 5G deployment strategy is completely different than that of AT&T or Verizon.
 Instead of using mmWave for its initial rollout, it is using low-band spectrum (600MHz).
 For customers, that means a more reliable, but slower 5G network with fairly low-latency.
 That said, T-Mobile is also aggressively building out its 5G network on 28GHz and mid-band spectrum to provide additional speed and capacity.